Supplements & Ingredients

 • Supporting mitochondrial energy production

-For decades, 2-time Nobel laureate Linus Pauling challenged conventional medicine by proposing that higher doses of vitamin C could radically improve human health, lifespan, and performance.
+For decades, 2-time Nobel laureate Linus Pauling challenged conventional medicine by proposing that large doses of vitamin C could radically improve human health, lifespan, and performance.

 Modern research is finally catching up, confirming many of his insights and exploring new frontiers like IV vitamin C for critical care, cancer support, and metabolic health.